Over-the-Air Learning-based Geometry Point Cloud Transmission: Numerical Experiments

-This section presents the results of our numerical experiments to evaluate the reconstruction performance of SEPT.
-We consider the point cloud data from ShapeNet \cite{chang2015shapenet}, which contains about $51000$ different shapes, and we sample each point cloud to $N = 2048$ points using the FPS algorithm.
+SEPT is proposed mainly for small point clouds and we consider transmitting the point cloud data from the downsampled ShapeNet dataset \cite{chang2015shapenet}, which contains about $51000$ different shapes, and each point cloud is sampled to $N = 2048$ points using the FPS algorithm.
 In both the SEPT encoder and decoder, the dimension of the intermediate attributes is set to $d_f = 256$ and the number of neurons in the MLPs of the coordinate reconstruction layer is set to $128$.
 During training, we adopt the Adam optimizer with a varying learning rate, which is initialized to 0.001 and reduced by a factor of $0.5$ every $20$ epochs.
 We set the number of epochs to $200$ and the batch size to $32$.
-Two conventional peak signal-to-noise ratio (PSNR) measures \cite{D1D2}, $\text{D1}$ and $\text{D2}$, are adopted to evaluate the reconstruction quality.
-Specifically, $\text{D1}(\mathcal{A}, \mathcal{B})$ measures the average point-to-point geometric distance {{between each point in point cloud $\mathcal{A}$ and its nearest neighbor in point cloud $\mathcal{B}$.
-To be precise, we first calculate the mean squared error, $e_{\mathcal{A},\mathcal{B}}^{D1}$: